What are a director’s duties?

 When a company is solvent it is up to the shareholders of the business to approve in advance or approve retrospectively the actions taken by the director.

-However, if your company becomes insolvent and enters into administration or liquidation your actions as a director may be subject to investigation by the administrator or liquidator.
-Administrators have the power to bring claims for fraudulent or wrongful trading and you could potentially be held personally liable for the loss caused.
+However, if your company becomes insolvent and enters into liquidation your actions as a director may be subject to investigation by the liquidator.
+Liquidators have the power to bring claims for fraudulent or wrongful trading and you could potentially be held personally liable for the loss caused.

-Since October 2015 it has been possible for administrators and liquidators to assign a right of action regarding claims for fraudulent trading, wrongful trading, transactions at an undervalue, preferences and extortionate credit transactions.
-Therefore, whilst administrators or liquidators may not have funds to prosecute any such action there a number of third parties who specialise in acquiring these actions and have the funds to prosecute these actions.
+Since October 2015 it has been possible for liquidators to assign a right of action regarding claims for fraudulent trading, wrongful trading, transactions at an undervalue, preferences and extortionate credit transactions.
+Therefore, whilst liquidators may not have funds to pursue any such action there a number of third parties who specialise in acquiring these actions and have the funds to pursue them.

 What can a director be held liable for?